Om4AI/ID3-Algorithm-Python/README.md

 # ID3-Algorithm-Python
     ID3 algorithm is a well known Decision Tree algorithm but not many Python implementations from scratch are explained.
          So here is a try from me to explain the ID3 algorithm implementation in Python from scratch.
+This repository includes all the functions and dependencies required to implement the ID3 algorithm with Python.